-This guarantor must live in France for the non european students : in this case, the students have to fill out the "caution solidaire" form.
+- For the non european students: if the guarantor has been living in France, the students and the guarantors have to fill out the "caution solidaire" form.

-The parents could be the guarantors concerning the Erasmus + students : in this case, the students have to fill out the "caution solidaire" form.
+- For the Erasmus + students: their parents could be their guarantors.
+The students and the guarantors have to fill out the "caution solidaire" form.

-In the other cases, the only possibility is to sign up for "Caution Clé" form.
+- For the others students, the only possibility for a guarantor is to sign up for "Caution Clé" form.

 The « Clé » system is a government guarantee.